shnela/2021_02_ruby2python/200 - Container types/README.md

 a = (1, 2, 3, 4)
 print(a)  # prints the whole tuple

-# tuple having multiple type of data.
+# tuple having multiple types of data.
 b = ('hello', 1, 2, 3, 'go')
 print(b)  # prints the whole tuple

 # index of tuples are also 0 based.
 print(b[4])  # this prints a single element in a tuple, in this case 'go'

 # constructing tuple